-For example, we played the game where the boys try to bounce a ping pong ball into an egg carton.
+For example, we played the game where the Scouts try to bounce a ping pong ball into an egg carton.
 I store the ping pong balls inside the carton and keep that in our bin.
-The boys like eagle golf where you drop beans into a tin can.
+The kiddos like eagle golf where you drop beans into a tin can.
 Again, the beans and cans stay in the bucket.

 Soon, you’ll have the supplies for quite a few games from which to choose when boredom sets in!

 If there’s anything else I need to take to the den meeting, I put it in my den bin.
-This includes handouts, napkins (for snacks) and awards for boys who missed the pack meeting.
+This includes handouts, napkins (for snacks) and awards for Cub Scouts who missed the pack meeting.
 If it’s in the bin, I won’t forget to take it!

 Even if you meet at your home or at a place that has most of your supplies, having a den supply storage bin can be helpful.